citp/privacy-policy-historical/m/mi/min/ministryofsound.com.md

 **8\.
 Security**

 **8.1** We use up to date industry procedures and technology  to keep personal data as safe and secure as possible and to protect against loss, unauthorised disclosure or access.
-MSHK and our associated companies follow the relevant legal requirements and use all reasonable precautions to ensure only responsible third parties see the information.
+Ministry of Sound Group and our associated companies follow the relevant legal requirements and use all reasonable precautions to ensure only responsible third parties see the information.
 However, we are not responsible for any breach of security or any actions of any third parties who receive the information.

 **8.2** Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we use strict procedures and security features to try to prevent unauthorised access.
 **